Levels of study

 Master's degree chevron_right

 A master's degree may be comprised of different combinations of coursework, project work and research.
-This is a specialised qualification and can lead to career advancement with opportunities for further study (such as a doctorate / PhD).
+This is a specialised qualification and can lead to career advancement, and opportunities for further study (such as a doctorate / PhD).

 Higher Degree by Research chevron_right